zabbix/zabbix/src/go/plugins/ceph/README.md

 [Ceph template.](https://git.zabbix.com/projects/ZBX/repos/zabbix/browse/templates/app/ceph_agent2)
 You can extend it or create your template for your specific needs.

+This plugin operates in two modes:
+*   **native**: This mode uses the `go-ceph` library to communicate directly with the Ceph cluster using the native Ceph API (`msgr2` protocol).
+This is the recommended mode for modern Ceph installations but is **only supported on Linux**.
+*   **restful (deprecated)**: This mode uses the Ceph RESTful API for communication.
+It is the default mode for backward compatibility but will not work with Ceph version 20 (Tentacle) or newer due to the removal of the `mgr/restful` module.

+It is best used in conjunction with the official [Ceph template](https://git.zabbix.com/projects/ZBX/repos/zabbix/browse/templates/app/ceph_agent2).
+You can extend it or create your own template for specific needs.

 ## Supported versions
-* Ceph, version 14+
+*   **native mode**: Ceph v16+
+*   **restful mode**: Ceph v14 - v19

 ## Installation

+### For native mode
+*   This mode communicates directly with the Ceph cluster and does not require the `mgr/restful` module.
+*   Ensure that the Zabbix agent has access to the necessary Ceph configuration files (e.g., `ceph.conf`) and keyring for authentication.

+### For restful mode
-* Configure the Ceph RESTful Module according to [documentation.](https://docs.ceph.com/en/latest/mgr/restful/)
+*   Configure the Ceph RESTful Module according to its [documentation](https://docs.ceph.com/en/latest/mgr/restful/).
 *   Make sure a RESTful API endpoint is available for connection.
 *   Additionally, the `mgr` instance providing the `restful` module requires extended capabilities for `mon` instances.
     *   Run
     ```sh
     ceph auth caps $YOUR_MGR_INSTANCE_NAME mon 'allow *' ...other caps...
     # Omitting other caps, run `ceph auth ls` to find out what they are on
     # your setup.

     # Running `ceph auth caps $YOUR_MGR_INSTANCE_NAME mon 'allow *'` with just
-    # the `mon` capability, will remove all other capabilities from the instance
+    # the `mon` capability will remove all other capabilities from the instance
     # so make sure to include them all.
     ```
     *   Restart the `mgr` instance.
-  * Why? - The plugin uses the `restful` module from the `mgr` instance to run commands that the `mgr` component further executes on other Ceph components like `mon` and `osd`.
-The default capabilities are not enough to run `pg dumg` command, hence the capability boost.
+    *   **Why?** The plugin uses the `restful` module to run commands that the `mgr` component executes on other Ceph components like `mon` and `osd`.
+The default capabilities are not sufficient to run the `pg dump` command, hence the capability boost.

 ## Configuration
 The Zabbix agent 2 configuration file is used to configure plugins.

-**Plugins.Ceph.InsecureSkipVerify** — InsecureSkipVerify controls whether an http client verifies the server's certificate chain and host name.
-If InsecureSkipVerify is true, TLS accepts any certificate presented by the server and any host name in that certificate.
-In this mode, TLS is susceptible to man-in-the-middle attacks.
-**This should be used only for testing.**
+**Plugins.Ceph.InsecureSkipVerify** — In `restful` mode, controls whether the HTTP client verifies the server's certificate chain and host name.
+If set to `true`, TLS accepts any certificate, making the connection vulnerable to man-in-the-middle attacks. **This should be used only for testing.**
+This option is **ignored** in `native` mode, as connection security is handled by the `msgr2` protocol.

-*Default value:* false
+*Default value:* `false`

-*Limits:* false | true
+*Limits:* `false` | `true`

 **Plugins.Ceph.Timeout** — The maximum time in seconds for waiting when a request has to be done.
 The timeout includes connection time, any redirects, and reading the response body.

 *Default value:* equals the global Timeout configuration parameter.

-*Limits:* 1-30
+*Limits:* `1-30`

 **Plugins.Ceph.KeepAlive** — Sets a time for waiting before unused connections will be closed.

-*Default value:* 300 sec.
+*Default value:* `300` sec.

-*Limits:* 60-900
+*Limits:* `60-900`

 ### Configuring connection
 A connection can be configured using either keys' parameters or named sessions.